Hexagonal tiling: Symmetry mutations

 This tiling is topologically related to regular polyhedra with vertex figure n3, as a part of a sequence that continues into the hyperbolic plane.

 It is similarly related to the uniform truncated polyhedra with vertex figure n.6.6.

 This tiling is also part of a sequence of truncated rhombic polyhedra and tilings with [n,3] Coxeter group symmetry.
 The cube can be seen as a rhombic hexahedron where the rhombi are squares.
 The truncated forms have regular n-gons at the truncated vertices, and nonregular hexagonal faces.

-Wythoff constructions from hexagonal and triangular tilings

-Like the uniform polyhedra there are eight uniform tilings that can be based on the regular hexagonal tiling (or the dual triangular tiling).

-Drawing the tiles colored red on the original faces, yellow at the original vertices, and blue along the original edges, there are 8 forms, 7 of which are topologically distinct.
-(The truncated triangular tiling is topologically identical to the hexagonal tiling.)

 Monohedral convex hexagonal tilings

 There are 3 types of monohedral convex hexagonal tilings.
 They are all isohedral.
 Each has parametric variations within a fixed symmetry.
 Type 2 contains glide reflections, and is 2-isohedral keeping chiral pairs distinct.

+There are also 15 monohedral convex pentagonal tilings, as well as all quadrilaterals and triangles.

 Topologically equivalent tilings

 Hexagonal tilings can be made with the identical {6,3} topology as the regular tiling (3 hexagons around every vertex).
 With isohedral faces, there are 13 variations.
 Symmetry given assumes all faces are the same color.
 Colors here represent the lattice positions.
 Single-color (1-tile) lattices are parallelogon hexagons.

 Other isohedrally-tiled topological hexagonal tilings are seen as quadrilaterals and pentagons that are not edge-to-edge, but interpreted as colinear adjacent edges:

 The 2-uniform and 3-uniform tessellations have a rotational degree of freedom which distorts 2/3 of the hexagons, including a colinear case that can also be seen as a non-edge-to-edge tiling of hexagons and larger triangles.

 It can also be distorted into a chiral 4-colored tri-directional weaved pattern, distorting some hexagons into parallelograms.
 The weaved pattern with 2 colored faces has rotational 632 (p6) symmetry.
 A chevron pattern has pmg (22*) symmetry, which is lowered to p1 (°) with 3 or 4 colored tiles.